Jawani Phir Nahi Ani 2: Plot

 Sherry follows her to Dubai.
-She tells him they can't get married because her father, Nawab, hates Pakistanis.
+She tells him they can't get married because her father, Nawab (Kanwaljit Singh), hates Pakistanis.
 The reason for his hatred is that her father's cricket career was ended because a bouncer by Imran Khan hit him in his face.

 Sherry devises a plan to get in Celina's house by disguising Pervez as Celina's wedding planner, "Maina", and Sheikh as his manager.
-The plan falls through when Sherry meets and reveals the truth to Celina's date, who despite his hatred of Pakistanis, allows the group to stay for the wedding.
+The plan falls through when Sherry meets and reveals the truth to Celina's father, who despite his hatred of Pakistanis, allows the group to stay for the wedding.

 Rahat arrives at Nawab's house with Balani and Zoe where it's revealed that Balani is Sher Ali's paternal uncle.
 Balani also falls in love with "Maina" through a sudden crush.
 Rahat refuses to let Sherry marry Celina.
 Sherry vows he will take Celina away, in front of former's intending in-laws.
 Rahat tries to turn Sher Ali against Sherry, leading Sher Ali to sword fight Sherry.
 Nawab, somehow, finds out Sherry loves his daughter, Celina, and demands Sherry leave.
 Sherry agrees but then shows up on the wedding day.
 Sherry tells Nawab in front of everyone that he loves Celina and wants to marry her.
 However, the Mafia leader arrives, revealing how Rahat borrowed money from him and promised to return after marrying Zoe.
 Zoe, hearing this, leaves, heartbroken.

 Sheikh gets Saif (Hamza Ali Abbasi) to call Nawab and act as if he is Imran Khan.
 Saif tells Nawab that he shouldn't punish Sherry and Celina for the cricket accident.
 Pervez sheds his disguise as "Maina".
 Celina tries to convince her father to allow her to marry Sherry in which she is successful and he blesses the couple.
 Rahat apologizes to Zoe and they reunite.